DavidRaab/Sq/README.md

 I guess it completely shaped how I thought about programming and found a better way of writing programs.

-As i actually wanted todo Game Development I learned C# with Unity.
+As I actually wanted todo Game Development I learned C# with Unity.
 Again C# was a nightmare.
 Coming from Perl with Moose, C# looked horrible outdated.
 But it was faster.